 \section{Introduction}

 The first mention of a transfer matrix to describe sound propagation in a conical waveguide has been given by Benade~\cite{Benade1988}.
-For the derivation in his original publication, he argued with network analogy.
-However, the derivation by Fletcher~\cite{Fletcher1988} from the Webster Horn equation leads to the same expression, which is an analytical solution for the input impedance of a conical waveguide without losses~\cite{Chaigne2016}.\\ To include the effect of wall losses in this impedance description, it is a common practice to locally apply the thermo-viscous theory of wave propagation in a cylindrical duct.
-This leads to an integral mean value of the propagation constant~\cite{Walstijn2002, Kulik2007} or, equivalently, to an effective radius of the cone accounting for visco-thermal losses at the wall in a single value.
-The accuracy required in musical acoustics has recently inspired some studies which reconsider this approach~\cite{Grothe2013, Chabassier2019, Ernoult2020, Thibault2023}.\\ In this letter we recall one of the first approaches to treat visco-thermal losses in a cone by Nederveen~\cite{Nederveen1969}.
-It is rewritten here in today's common nomenclature, brought to the form of a transfer matrix and applied to long slim cones with typical dimensions of woodwind air columns.
+His derivation from equivalent electrical networks is an analytical solution for the acoustic input impedance of a conical waveguide without losses~\cite{Chaigne2016, Fletcher1988}.
+To include the effect of wall losses in the impedance description, it is a common practice to locally apply the thermo-viscous theory of wave propagation in a cylindrical duct.
+This leads to an integral mean value of the propagation constant~\cite{Kulik2007, Walstijn2002} or, equivalently, to an effective radius of the cone accounting for visco-thermal losses at the wall in a single value.
+The accuracy required in musical acoustics has recently inspired some studies that reconsider this approach~\cite{Chabassier2019, Ernoult2020, Grothe2013, Thibault2023}.\\ In this Letter, we recall one of the first approaches to treat visco-thermal losses in a cone by Nederveen~\cite{Nederveen1969}.
+It is rewritten here in current common nomenclature, brought to the form of a transfer matrix and applied to long, slim cones with typical dimensions of woodwind air columns.
 Results of other transfer matrices and an up-to-date finite-element model are compared.